ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    | DEBIAN_10    | RHEL_9       | SAP_SLES_15_SP4_APPLICATIONS |
    | ROCKYLINUX_8 |              | |
    {: caption="Table 1 - This table shows the supported host OS distributions." caption-side="bottom"}

+* Installing the Mount Helper on Red Hat Enterprise Linux CoreOS is not supported.

 ## Installation and configuration of the Mount Helper
 {: #fs-eit-installation}